Mia Carragher: Early life and education

-She was born on 14 May 2004.
 Carragher attended Tring Park School for the Performing Arts in Hertfordshire between 2017 and 2022, and studied acting at the Lee Strasberg Theatre and Film Institute in New York, United States.
 She also trained at the Rare Studio in Liverpool.

 Career

 She had an early role in football orientated film One Night in Istanbul (2014).
 She appeared in 2024 Channel 4 Liverpool-set mystery crime drama series The Gathering.
 She also had the leading role in independent short film The Watering Hole in 2024.

 She has a film role in Misteltoe and Wine alongside Charlotte Kirk and Jason Isaacs, directed by Jamie Adams.
 She is also set to appear in the crime drama reboot series Maigret and the feature film Let’s Love alongside Martin Freeman and Malin Akerman.

 In July 2025, she was cast for her theatre debut as Katniss Everdeen in the stage play adaptation of The Hunger Games, The Hunger Games: On Stage at the Troubadour Canary Wharf Theatre in London, which premiered in November 2025.
+She was subsequently nominated for Best Professional Debut Performance at the 2026 WhatsOnStage Awards.